fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 not fit.
 We can just add more triples.
 The domain between the back-end and front-end is shared, so it's very unlikely the triples in the back-end database don't match the ones needed by the front-end.
-Some triples that are used in the back-end are never used in the front-end.
-It's no problem to just ignore, they won't break anything.
+Some triples that are used in the back-end might never get used in the front-end.
+It's no problem to just ignore them, they won't break anything.

 The most beautiful thing is that no matter how complicated the UI gets, we can always write a query that gives us the right data back.
 We can get all music